The HyperTexts

 Modern English poetry translations by Michael R. Burch

-Geoffrey Chaucer (circa 1340-1400) is generally considered to be the first major English poet and the greatest English poet of the Medieval Period.
-He is best known for The Canterbury Tales but was also a master of lyric forms such as the rondel and balade.
-Chaucer has been called the "Father of English literature" and has been credited with helping to legitimize the English vernacular for literary purposes at a time when French and Latin were preferred by the "upper crust" in England.
-Chaucer was also the first writer to have been buried in the Poets' Corner of Westminster Abbey.
+Geoffrey Chaucer (circa 1340-1400) is generally considered to be the first major English poet, the greatest English poet of the Medieval Period, and the greatest English poet before Shakespeare.
+Chaucer is best known for The Canterbury Tales but was also a master of lyric forms such as the rondel and balade.
+Chaucer has been called the "Father of English literature" as well as the "Father of English poetry" and has been credited with helping to legitimize the English vernacular for literary purposes at a time when French and Latin were preferred by England's "upper crust."
+In fact, for more than three centuries after the Norman Conquest of England in 1066, no English king had spoken English!
+Chaucer helped change that, and he was also the first writer to have been buried in the Poets' Corner of Westminster Abbey.

 Translator's note: There has been considerable confusion between the terms rondeau, rondel and roundel.
 Rather than dwelling on technicalities, I prefer the "a rose by any other name" approach.
 I believe "rondel" was the term being used for the English variety in Chaucer's day, although spellings were haphazard back then.